Scheduling is the new BlackDec 28, 2018

 The first thing to fall by the wayside inevitably is self-care.
 Which is the biggest mistake ever.
 If you are not operating from a position of mental and physical strength, you’ll get flustered at first, and eventually stressed and depressed.

 As you have seen above, my work is pretty varied, and before scheduling, my day would pan out like this:

 Sounds productive and healthy?
 I think not.
 While I had fun all day, I was constantly behind with something.
-I was close to burn-out after a surprisingly short time, and something had to change, quickly.
+I was close to burnout after a surprisingly short time, and something had to change, quickly.

 I first looked at what I did not strictly need in my daily routine.
 I stopped being available for everyone, and carefully arranged a new, cohesive teaching schedule.
-Then, I made the list: Things I need doing every day, once a week, and monthly.
+Then, I made the list: Things I need to do every day, once a week, and monthly.
 And wrote them down.
 And if paper is not your thing and you prefer digital, that's perfectly ok too.

 So now, if it’s in the book, it will be done.
-And if 9-12 is reserved for writing, then that’s not the time to deal with the plumber, laundry or instagram.
-Morning practice is not negotiable, and neither is a weekly bath during daytime (ever tried having a relaxing bath with your kids in the house?)
+And if 9-12 is reserved for writing, then that’s not the time to deal with the plumber, laundry or Instagram.
+Morning practice is not negotiable, and neither is a weekly bath during the daytime (ever tried having a relaxing bath with your kids in the house?)

-Make sure to schedule time for the boring stuff that you normally try to fit in-between other, more important jobs.
+Make sure to schedule time for the boring stuff that you normally try to fit in between other, more important jobs.
 I love the new Screen Time feature on my iPhone - it was a bit of an eye-opener to see how easily I hopped from my calendar to social media.
-And UNDER NO CIRCUMSTANCES negotiate yourself out of selfcare - you need it.
+And UNDER NO CIRCUMSTANCES negotiate yourself out of self-care - you need it.